PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 The following passages may give the reader some small concept of the many times the trumpet is mentioned in the Scriptures:

-And when the voice of the trumpet sounded long, and waxed louder and louder, Moses spake, and God answered him by a voice.
+And when the blast of the trumpet sounded long and became louder and louder, Moses spoke, and God answered him by voice.
 (Exodus 19:19)

-So the people shouted when the priests blew with the trumpets: and it came to pass, when the people heard the sound of the trumpet, and the people shouted with a great shout, that the wall fell down flat, so the people went up into the city, every man straight before him, and they took the city.
+So the people shouted when the priests blew the trumpets.
+And it happened when the people heard the sound of the trumpet, and the people shouted with a great shout, that the wall fell down flat.
+Then the people went up into the city, every man straight before him, and they took the city.
 (Joshua 6:20)

-And when the builders laid the foundation of the temple of the Lord, they set the priests in their apparel with trumpets, and the Levites the sons of Asaph with cymbals, to praise the Lord, after the ordinance of David king of Israel.
+When the builders laid the foundation of the temple of the LORD, the priests stood in their apparel with trumpets, and the Levites, the sons of Asaph, with cymbals, to praise the LORD, according to the ordinance of David king of Israel.
 (Ezra 3:10)

-God is gone up with a shout, the Lord with the sound of a trumpet.
+God has gone up with a shout, the LORD with the sound of a trumpet.
 (Psalms 47:5)

-My bowels, my bowels!
-I am pained at my very heart; my heart maketh a noise in me; I cannot hold my peace, because thou hast heard, O my soul, the sound of the trumpet, the alarm of war.
+O my soul, my soul!
+I am pained in my very heart!
+My heart makes a noise in me; I cannot hold my peace, because you have heard, O my soul, the sound of the trumpet, the alarm of war.
 (Jeremiah 4:19)

-Blow ye the trumpet in Zion, and sound an alarm in my holy mountain: let all the inhabitants of the land tremble: for the day of the Lord cometh, for it is nigh at hand; (Joel 2:1)
+Blow the trumpet in Zion, and sound an alarm in My holy mountain!
+Let all the inhabitants of the land tremble; for the day of the LORD is coming, for it is at hand: (Joel 2:1)

-For if the trumpet give an uncertain sound, who shall prepare himself to the battle?
+For if the trumpet makes an uncertain sound, who will prepare himself for battle?
 (I Corinthians 14:8)

-In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
+in a moment, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 (I Corinthians 15:52)

-For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: (I Thessalonians 4:16)
+For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
+And the dead in Christ will rise first.
+(I Thessalonians 4:16)

-I was in the Spirit on the Lord’s day, and heard behind me a great voice, as of a trumpet, (Revelation 1:10)
+I was in the Spirit on the Lord’s Day, and I heard behind me a loud voice, as of a trumpet, (Revelation 1:10)

-And I saw the seven angels which stood before God; and to them were given seven trumpets.
+And I saw the seven angels who stand before God, and to them were given seven trumpets.
 (Revelation 8:2)

 The preceding verse marks the beginning of the blowing of the trumpets that herald the Day of the Lord.
 The seven trumpets of the Book of Revelation are the kingdom-wide fulfillment of the Levitical Blowing of Trumpets.